OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 |2|Disabled|Enabled|Mailbox 1 cannot send an email from mailbox 2.|No<br>**Note**: To enforce the on send feature, ensure the policy has been enabled on both mailboxes.|
 |3|Enabled|Disabled|On send add-ins assigned to mailbox 1 run on send.|Yes|

+To learn how to support delegate access in your add-in, see [Enable delegate access scenarios in an Outlook add-in](delegate-access.md).

 #### [Windows](#tab/windows)

 |Scenario|Mailbox 1 on send policy|Mailbox 2 on send policy|Result|Supported?|